If you’d rather listen to the interview, check out the hour long podcast:

 Houston: So I’ll start with Josh.

 Josh: It all started with a community, and then a lot Houston went into how the agency part started, because community started a while before agency.
 Houston, I would say, is a lot more business minded than I am.
 I’m very artistic.
 I love writing.
 I consider myself a writer above everything else.
-Community started actually as ten growth-hackers, it was called San Francisco growth-hackers.
-It’s a testament to how good we are at growth-hacking. [inaudible 00:01:29] allowed is guides, on how to growth-hack there, and it turned out that I was the only person that was actually going to produce this.
+Community started actually as ten growth-hackers, it was called San Francisco Growth Hackers.
+It’s a testament to how good we are at growth-hacking.
+Everyone allowed his guides, on how to growth-hack there, and it turned out that I was the only person that was actually going to produce this.
 Everybody else just didn’t do it.
-So I just did this almost everyday for a couple of months, and used it at [inaudible 00:01:43]’s house, writing about how to actually drive traffic to the group.
+So I just did this almost everyday for a couple of months, writing about how to actually drive traffic to the group.

 Houston: My strategy worked.
 I literally did most of the guide a day before I reached out to him.